-Sure, everyone knows Austin, Houston, and Dallas, but what about all of the small towns in between that make up the heart and soul of Texas?
+Sure, everyone knows Austin, Houston, and Dallas, but what about all the charming small towns in between that make up the heart and soul of Texas?

 *This post contains affiliate links.
 By purchasing through these links, we get a small commission at no additional cost to you.
-That Texas Couple is also a participant in the Amazon Services LLC Associates Program.
+That Texas Couple also participates in the Amazon Services LLC Associates Program.
 As Amazon Associates, we earn from qualifying purchases.

 Small Towns in Texas We Love

-Fredericksburg is definitely one of the small towns in Texas that we love thanks to its unique German heritage!
+Fredericksburg is definitely one of the small towns in Texas that we love, thanks to its unique German heritage!

 This charming town is known for its German heritage, great wineries, shopping, antique shops, and hiking the pink granite rock that is Enchanted Rock.

 History lovers will enjoy visiting the National Museum of the Pacific War.
 The National Museum of the Pacific War is a world-class museum that is definitely worth seeing.